 Our vision is to develop and produce high-quality products for our customers with the best possible skills and with the biggest heart in the world.
 Because of our sustainable model for working, Finvacon is probably the most unique transformer component manufacturer in the world.

 Finvacon Ltd is a full-service, multifunctional company, specialised in subcontracting

 Finvacon was founded in 1970.

-Our core fields of expertise are insulation components for transformers, metal components, other metal subcontracting, laser engraving, and various assembly work.
+Our core fields of expertise are insulation components for transformers, electric motor components, other metal subcontracting, and various assembly work.

-• We operate at two facilities in Vaasa: Kivihaka and Strömberg Park
+• We operate at four facilities in Vaasa: Runsor and Strömberg Park

 • We are ISO 9001- and ISO 14001-certified

 • Our credit rating is AAA

 In 1969 John Syring, chairman of Vaasa’s Registered Association of People with Physical Disabilities, noticed many people in the area with limited abilities who still wanted to work.
 Together with the local employment service, he laid the foundation for a workshop, supported by the Finnish Association of People with Physical Disabilities (FPD).
 The workshop included a wood, metal, sewing, and assembly department.
 The origin of Finvacon was born.